-Gearing Compatibility Charts:
+Gearing Compatibility Chart:

-The charts below show a full range of gear combinations.
-This does NOT imply that these gear combinations should be used.
-Over-gearing (bigger pinions, smaller spurs) can overheat and damage the motor and/or speed control.
-Items in black will fit 540 motors only (not Titan 12T).
-Items in color show the acceptable ranges for each model.
+The chart below shows a full range

+of gear combinations acceptable

+for this model.
+This does NOT imply

+that these gear combinations

+should be used.
+Over-gearing

+(bigger pinions, smaller spurs) can

+overheat and damage the motor

+and/or speed control.